-that this horse is on my state 4-H approval or verification form on file in my county or state office and is a project horse that was owned or leased on or before April 1st of the current year.
+that this horse is on my state 4-H approval or verification form on file in my county or state office and is a project horse that was owned or leased on or before April 1 of the current year.

-I understand that the horse must remain on The Big E grounds for the duration of the 4-H activity.
+I understand that the horse must remain at Eastern States Exposition for the duration of the 4-H activity.